Modeling the TMD shape function in $J/\psi$ electroproduction: Introduction

-The central aim of the present work is to provide predictions for the unpolarized $J/\psi$ electroproduction cross-section at low transverse momentum at the future Electron-Ion Collider~\cite{AbdulKhalek:2021gbh}.
+The central aim of the present work is to investigate the TMD shape function contribution to the unpolarized $J/\psi$ electroproduction cross-section at low transverse momentum at the future Electron-Ion Collider~\cite{AbdulKhalek:2021gbh}.
 To this end, we adopt the TMD factorization framework developed in Ref.~~\cite{Echevarria:2024idp}, in which the cross-section is expressed as the convolution of a TMD gluon distribution with the operator-defined TMDShF.
 Since the next-to-leading order (NLO) hard function has not previously been computed within this framework for the process under study, we also perform this calculation.
 Concretely, we analyze electroproduction in the small-transverse-momentum region at lowest perturbative order, $\mathcal{O}(\alpha_{em}\alpha_s)$.
 This corresponds to the color-octet states $^1S_0^{[8]}$, $^3S_1^{[8]}$, and $^3P_J^{[8]}$ (see, e.g., Ref.~\cite{Schuler:1997is}), collectively denoted as the $\mathcal{O}(\alpha_s)$ CO channel.
+Moreover, at $\mathcal{O}(\alpha_s)$, the contribution from $^3S_1^{[8]}$ state vanishes due to the Lorentz and spin structure of the two-vector initial state, so this channel only appears at higher order with an additional gluon in the final state.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:csTMD}, we introduce the theoretical framework, review the factorized expression for the $J/\psi$ leptoproduction cross-section, and present the calculation of one-loop virtual QCD corrections in the small-transverse-momentum region.
 As a result, we obtain the next-to-leading order (NLO) hard function.
 Section~\ref{sec:TMDShF} is devoted to the modeling of the TMDShF, where we analyze its perturbative and non-perturbative behavior and investigate its role in the convolution with the gluon TMDPDF.
 In Section~\ref{sec:theoretical-predictions}, we provide numerical predictions for the electroproduction cross-section in the kinematic regime of the Electron–Ion Collider.
 Finally, our conclusions are summarized in Section~\ref{sec:conclusion}.